<b><font face="Faucets"><strong><u><font

 tract.

-be raised or lowered or turned into a small tube surrounding the vocal
+organ can be raised or lowered or turned into a small tube surrounding the

 operated by a group of constrictor muscles that go to work when we